plabayo/rama/rama-grpc-build/README.md

 🦙 rama® (ラマ) is a modular service framework for the 🦀 Rust language to move and transform your network packets.
 The reasons behind the creation of rama can be read in [the "Why Rama" chapter](https://ramaproxy.org/book/why_rama).

-## rama-grpc
+## rama-grpc-build

-Grpc support for rama.
+Build crate as part of Grpc support for rama.

 Crate used by the end-user `rama` crate.